 Chandogya Upanishad omits Asteya in its list of five-fold virtues.
 Arunikopanishad gives a four-fold list of dharma: Brahmacharya, Ahimsa, Aparigraha, and Satya.
 It does not include Asteya.
 Bhagavad Gita also gives a different list of dharma that does not include Asteya.

 Asteya is one of the Pancha Mahavrata (five-fold major vows) to be observed by Jain ascetics.

-According to Puruşārthasiddhyupāya of Acharya Amritachandra of tenth century CE, taking anything that has not given to is termed as theft and it causes himsa.
+According to Puruşārthasiddhyupāya of Acharya Amritachandra of the tenth century CE, taking anything that has not been given to is termed as theft and it causes himsa.

 Verse 7.15 of Tattvarthsutra of Acharya Umasvami gives the same definition.

-Verse 103 of Puruşārthasiddhyupāya states “all possessions of men are their external vitalities.
-Anyone who deprives them of their possessions causes destruction of vitalities.”
+Verse 103 of Puruşārthasiddhyupāya states “All possessions of men are their external vitalities.
+Anyone who deprives them of their possessions destroys vitalities.”